 Another drawback is that the Vue app must be prerendered, so every time we made some changes, we must prerender our app and upload it again.
 Even though if you know how to build Vue js, it won’t take you much time, but making changes to your application frequently it might be a headache.
 It will demand extra work to keep your app updated.

 Static pages can be hosted on basically anything

-As I already mentioned in this article, the easiest way is to include Vue as a script, however it would be more easier in the development perspective to develop app and then build it.
-It saves much time.
-So here is the workflow how we can deploy the application:
+As I already mentioned in this article, the easiest way is to include Vue as a script, however, it would be easier in the development perspective to develop an app and then build it.
+It saves a lot of time.
+So here is the workflow of how we can deploy the application: